GM shifts from bigger is better to less global, more profitable

 Without the German Opel and British Vauxhall brands, GM last year would have sold about 8.8 million vehicles, far behind Germany's Volkswagen AG (VOWG_p.DE) and Japan's Toyota Motor Corp (7203.T) in the race to be the world's largest automaker.

-Opel and Vauxhall combined sold nearly 1.2 million vehicles and generated $18.7 billion (15.3 billion pounds) in revenue in 2016, about 11 percent of GM's total.
+Opel and Vauxhall combined sold nearly 1.2 million vehicles and generated $18.7 billion in revenue in 2016, about 11 percent of GM's total.

 However, all of GM's activity in Europe - the investments in new model designs and cleaner engines, the efforts to make factories more efficient and the wages paid to 38,000 employees - has generated nothing but losses since 1999.